An excerpt from "Sayings of a Gadfly"

 John: If I am going to be obedient to God, I should try.

-Gadfly: If this really is an important truth we should embrace it.
+Socrates: If this really is an important truth we should embrace it.

-But I do not know what this authority is, or how it is to be employed.
+But I do not know what this authority is or how it is to be employed.

 John: It is a very clear Biblical teaching.

-Gadfly: Then I'm lucky today.
+Socrates: Then I'm lucky today.
 Before you, I have never talked to

 anyone who could explain the nature of a man’s authority over his wife.
 May I